akirjavainen/markisol/README.md

 2. Send the pairing command, eg. "sendMarkisolCommand(SHADE_PAIR_EXAMPLE);", which will shake the shade twice ("TA-TA") or beep.
 3. Now you can control the shade, eg. sendMarkisolCommand(SHADE_DOWN_EXAMPLE); (or SHADE_UP_EXAMPLE, SHADE_STOP_EXAMPLE etc.).

 Setting limits is quicker with the remotes, although you can use your Arduino for that as well.
-Some motors do not erase the the limits even if you reset them by holding down the red P button for 8-10 seconds.
+Some motors do not erase the the limits even if you reset them by holding down the P/SETTING button for 8-10 seconds.